narendra1695/Gradient-Generator/README.md

 We all have seen the awesome gradient styling patterns on various websites.

 This website acts as a demonstration for styling different elements on any website with gradients.
-Using this website once can actually see the desirable combination of two different colors on screen.
+Using this website one can actually see the desirable combination of two different colors on screen.

 ## Working